Graduate Certificate in Advance Practice Nursing- Infant Mental Health

 Core Function: Technical Assistance and Outreach Training

-The Irving B. Harris Graduate Certificate Program in Infant Mental Health is a six-quarter, part-time, interdisciplinary graduate certificate program.
-The program welcomes enrollment of community professionals as well as advanced graduate students from a variety of training backgrounds, including nursing, education, medicine, occupational/physical therapy, post-partum support, psychology, social work, and speech and hearing sciences.
+The program welcomes enrollment of community professionals as well as advanced graduate students from a variety of training backgrounds, including nursing, education, primary care, early intervention (including occupational therapy, physical therapy and speech-language pathology), psychology and social work.
 Students must possess a graduate degree (or be in the process of obtaining one at the University of Washington) to apply.
 Applications for this one year certificate are accepted every year (application deadline is May 1).
 The program is designed to enroll 12 – 16 students each year.